magento/devdocs/guides/v2.2/extension-dev-guide/framework/serializer.md

 The `Magento\Framework\Serialize\Serializer\Serialize` class uses PHP's native `serialize()` and `unserialize()` methods to provide better performance on big arrays at the expense of security.

-For security reasons, the implementation of this class does not unserialize objects in PHP 7.

 <div class="bs-callout bs-callout-warning" markdown="1">

-Magento discourages using the Serialize implementation because it can lead to security vulnerabilities.
+Magento discourages using the Serialize implementation in PHP 5.x environments because it can lead to security vulnerabilities.

 </div>

 ## Usage

-Use [dependency injection]({{page.baseurl}}extension-dev-guide/depend-inj.html) to inject a concrete implementation of the `SerializerInterface` by declaring it as a constructor dependency.
+Declare `SerializerInterface` as a [constructor dependency]({{page.baseurl}}extension-dev-guide/depend-inj.html) to get an instance of a serializer class.

 {% highlight php startinline %}
 use Magento\Framework\Serialize\SerializerInterface;